Abhi-coder722/Abhi-coder722/README.md

 ### :writing_hand: Currently working on: :

-- 💻: Currently working on some old projects .
+- 💻: Learning TensorFlow.
-- 🆕: Working on back-end development .
+- 🆕: On Machine Learning Algorithms .

 ### :copyright: Abhi-coder722:
 - 🤝: Looking forward for an internship in an awesome software based company .